Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 Your audience probably has lots of questions they’re searching for on the internet.
 The easy and amazing way to build your website’s trust and increase your traffic is to provide great answers to these questions.

-If you target questions, you’re showing your audience that you care about the problems they are having and you are choosing to be a part of the solution, which will help them discover you and engage with your business.
+If you target questions, you’re showing your audience that you care about their problems, and you are choosing to be a part of the solution, which will help them discover you and engage with your business.

 Question keywords can also help you organically.
-If you give high-quality answers to questions, your credibility will rise and your digital traffic will increase.
+If you give high-quality answers to questions, your credibility and digital traffic will increase.
 As a result, you’ll automatically begin to rank higher on SERPs.

 All you have to do is figure out the questions you can answer in the best manner.